Friday, March 1st

 If we liken this part of our retirement plan to Bezos’s comment, it means that too often we are focused on our cash flow this quarter rather than our cash flow in five, ten, or twenty years, when we will enter retirement.
 There are plenty of calculators out there to help people figure out just how much their going to need to save, but the truth is, more of us need more discipline rather than more information.

-I once heard an interview with successful entrepreneur, David Sivers, who said, “If all we needed was more information, then everyone would be a billionaire with perfect abs.”
+I once heard an interview with successful entrepreneur, Derek Sivers, who said, “If all we needed was more information, then everyone would be a billionaire with perfect abs.”
 The problem is, as much as we know about the things “we should do” to achieve the results we want, there is a big gap between knowing and doing.

 Commit to looking ahead at your desired destination as you set your savings goals, rather than letting your current needs and wants drive you into living with a restricted retirement income that isn’t anything like you wanted or hoped for.